 We have worked with CIRC Construction Management and PRC Architects to deliver a structurally efficient concrete frame.
 A raft slab foundation has been selected for the basement to offer the best cost efficiencies.
-The scheme was complicated by the height restrictions due to a corridor parallel to Teddington road which is used by bats.
+The scheme was complicated by the height restrictions due to a corridor parallel to Teddington Road which is used by bats.
 This required the third floor RC slab to be cranked around the perimeter to achieve the required floor to ceiling levels for the project.

-156 independent living units situated in the Chilterns Area of Outstanding Natural Beauty
+New luxury retirement village situated in the Chilterns Area of Outstanding Natural Beauty

-2 acre Urban Retirement Development providing 199 high quality homes
+Two acre Urban Retirement Development providing 199 high quality homes